jmsaavedrar/visual_attributes/README.md

 This project depends on the project convnet2, that you can download from [here](https://github.com/jmsaavedrar/convnet2).
 So, you will need to set the local path of convnet2 at the top of the file [ssearch.py](ssearch.py).

 ## Compute Features of a Catalog
 A catalog is a set of images used for querying.
 A catalog is defined by a text file listing all the filenames that you will process.
+For this example, you can use our catalog containing two sets of images, one containing images distributed in 10 different classes, and the other with 10 different textures.
+The catalog was collected by Andres Baloian, and can be download from [here](https://www.dropbox.com/s/ri743kwqh8t6a7r/dataset_atributos.zip?dl=0).

 In addition, to make the configuration easier, a configuration file is required.
 This configuration file has many parameters, but you only need to pay attention to the following params: